What Does it Cost to Start the Scroll Sawing Hobby?

 Patterns

-When first starting out, however, there is really no need to purchase scroll saw patterns because there are so many quality scroll saw patterns available for free.
+Keep in mind that when first starting, there is no need to purchase scroll saw patterns because there are so many quality scroll saw patterns available for free.

 To see just a few of the many patterns available for free, check out the following pages.